Inferis/Inferis.github.io/content/posts/2015-09-25-xcodeghost-verify-your-xcode.md

 preview: true
 ---

-Recently a new malware problem for the iOS app store (which is a rarity in itself) called [XcodeGhost](http://www.macrumors.com/2015/09/20/xcodeghost-chinese-malware-faq/) made its appearances.
+Recently a malware issue for the iOS app store (which is a rarity in itself) called [XcodeGhost](http://www.macrumors.com/2015/09/20/xcodeghost-chinese-malware-faq/) made its appearances.
 I'm not going into the [gory](http://researchcenter.paloaltonetworks.com/2015/09/novel-malware-xcodeghost-modifies-xcode-infects-apple-ios-apps-and-hits-app-store/) [details](http://researchcenter.paloaltonetworks.com/2015/09/more-details-on-the-xcodeghost-malware-and-affected-ios-apps/), but it boils down to a malware injection through a patched version of Xcode.
 When building iOS apps with such an Xcode, the app binary is modified transparently, injecting malwareware into your app at runtime.
 Nothing is downloaded from the internet, the malware just gets compiled into your app.

 There's not a lot to do about this, except to make sure that you're using a legit Xcode.
-You can do this by never-ever downloading a version of Xcode from a location other than Apple's, which is either from the Mac App Store, or from [http://developer.apple.com](http://developer.apple.com)) (I know this is easier said than done from my chair in the middle of super-connected Europe).
+You can do this by never-ever downloading a version of Xcode from a location other than Apple's, which is either from the Mac App Store, or from [http://developer.apple.com](http://developer.apple.com)) (I know this is easier said than done, saying this from my chair in the middle of super-connected Europe).

 <!-- more -->